fastapi/fastapi/docs/tutorial/security/simple-oauth2.md

 They are normally used to declare specific security permissions, for example:

-* `"users:read"` or `"users:write"` are common examples.
+* `users:read` or `users:write` are common examples.
 * `instagram_basic` is used by Facebook / Instagram.
 * `https://www.googleapis.com/auth/drive` is used by Google.

 !!! info
     In OAuth2 a "scope" is just a string that declares a specific permission required.

-    It doesn't matter if it has other characters like `:`, or if it is a URL.
+    It doesn't matter if it has other characters like `:` or if it is a URL.

     Those details are implementation specific.